-Vitamin B9, a water soluble nutrient, is one of the more confusing members of the B vitamin family due to the different names given to it when in supplement or food form.
+Vitamin B9, a water-soluble nutrient, is one of the more confusing members of the B vitamin family due to the different names were given to it when in supplement or food form.
 Its correct name when talking about food forms is ‘folate’ while synthetic forms are most commonly referred to as ‘folic acid’.
 Interest has increased into the types of vitamin B9 we might be ingesting and how genetic individuality affects absorption and our body’s management of a naturally produced substance called ‘homocysteine'.

 So what is the key difference between 'folate' and 'folic acid'?

 Very simply, folates (plural) are found naturally in foods such as dark green vegetables, oranges, seafood, beans and legumes (e.g chickpeas and lentils) and dairy products.
-Within those foods there would be varying sub-category forms of natural folates, which all share a similar ‘architecture’ but they are still all natural folate.
+Within those foods, there would be varying sub-category forms of natural folates, which all share a similar ‘architecture’ but they are still all natural folate.
 Imagine a patchwork quilt.
 Each square is slightly different but the general colours form a theme or pattern.

 A synthetic form of vitamin B9 is usually called ‘folic acid’.
 This is commonly found in supplements and fortified foods (where a nutrient has been added to a food product).

-Foods like commercially mass-produced breads and breakfast cereals may lack naturally occurring folate, so a company will add synthetic folic acid to nutritionally improve levels.
+Foods like commercially mass-produced bread and breakfast cereals may lack naturally occurring folate, so a company will add synthetic folic acid to nutritionally improve levels.
 You will see the same with added iron or other B vitamins.
-This is where the public can perceive a food to be high in a nutrient, when actually a synthetic form of the nutrient has been added.
+This is where the public can perceive a food to be high in a nutrient when actually a synthetic form of the nutrient has been added.
 Folic acid is also stable because it is more resistant to heat and therefore favoured in manufacturing and processing.

 If you were to pick spinach from your garden and eat it, you would not be ingesting folic acid.
 This is a very common misconception.
 You would be ingesting folates.